 We worked in partnership with our youth ambassadors, community partners, and project consultants to do community outreach and host many listening sessions.
 We spoke with hundreds of young people, their caregivers, and people who work with and support youth.

 The project prioritized the voices of: youth of color; LGBTQ+ youth; immigrant/migrant youth; youth who are not working and not in school; and youth who have experienced economic hardships, houselessness, and interactions with law enforcement.

 We took all we heard and wrote a report with recommendations.
 We are so excited to share the final report with you and look forward to working with you to make the recommendations a reality!

 We want to make sure this isn’t a report that collects dust on a shelf.
-We’ll be sharing what we heard with lots of people across Durham, including young people, their families, service providers, and elected officials.
+We’ve been sharing what we heard with lots of people across Durham, including young people, their families, service providers, and elected officials.
 We’re still figuring out ways to safely celebrate the project together in this time of COVID-19.

 The findings have helped us set priorities as an office, and we’ve been working with other City and County departments and community partners on many of the recommendations.
 We know as an office we can’t address every recommendation, and want to support group conversations and advocacy work around recommendations that the community is excited about.

 Check out these new initiatives we launched in direct response to what we heard in the project: